 Talent shows a prepared solution.

-Also, prepare 100 microliters of mixture of rhodopsin at 0.7 milligrams per milliliter and mini-Go (pronounce as mini-G-o) at 0.2 milligrams per milliliter.
+Under dim-red light, prepare 100 microliters of mixture of rhodopsin at 0.7 milligrams per milliliter and mini-Go (pronounce as mini-G-o) at 0.2 milligrams per milliliter.
 Supplement the mixture with 1 millimolar magnesium chloride [1].
 Illuminate the mixture with light from a 495-nanometer long-pass filter and incubate for 30 minutes [2].

 Talent adds solution into another solution.